 For quirky stays: Choose 19 Mary Street in Porthcawl for its individually designed rooms, friendly atmosphere and short walk to the beach.

 The craggy, rock-strewn coastline here is known for its stunning cliffs of grey, gold and purple folds of rock, alternate layers of grey shale and old red sandstone.
 There are rock pools to explore at the western end of the bay and you should keep an eye out for seabirds and seals.

-Right in Tywyn is the 157 Amour Caravan - a small caravan apartment with a fully equipped kitchen and 2 bedrooms, ideal for a family getaway.
+For budget stays: The 157 Amour Caravan is a small caravan apartment in Tywyn, with a fully equipped kitchen and two bedrooms, ideal for families.

 Another beautiful, sheltered and sandy cove, steep steps lead down to this unspoiled bay, which is owned and run by the National Trust.
 The Wales Coast Path winds its way along the cliffs above, and from here there are extraordinary views as well as the possibility of spotting dolphins, porpoises and seals.

 This long stretch of sandy beach is on the north coast of the Lleyn Peninsula.
 The waters are protected by a natural harbour and when the tide is in the little boats bobbing on the calm water are a gorgeous sight.
 Ty Coch Inn was opened here on the beach in 1842, and is today one of the most famous pubs in Wales, with one of the loveliest settings.

 For beachfront stays: Literally called Beach Front House, this holiday home is steps away from the sands and features fabulous views from its shared terrace.

 For family stays: Rooms at Martha Jones is close to the centre of Pwllheli and also just a short walk from the beach.
 Rooms are deluxe doubles and breakfast is included.